 CALL FOR PRESENTATIONS

-There will be no proceedings (academic papers) this time, due to time/organisational constraints.
-Sorry about that, hopefully we’ll get back on track in 2019 with proceedings.
+There will be no proceedings (peer-reviewed academic papers) this time, due to time & organisational constraints.

 Things have changed.

 WE are doing 3 – THREE – days of PasswordsCon!

 2 days like in 2018 at Internetdagarna as a separate track, and then 1 extra day at the office of the Swedish Internet Foundation.
 The extra day will be a restricted event, independent registration, ID required, where we will do offensive attack talks only.
 No streaming & no recording.
 See more information here.